 Nonexempt Employees must record their actual time worked for payroll and benefit purposes.
-They do that by recording number of hours worked on a particular work day and indicating they took all rest breaks and uninterrupted meal breaks.
-Nonexempt Employees should also record any departure from work for any non-work-related reason.
+They do that by recording the total number of work hours and non-work hours each day in an electronic time reporting system.

-Exempt Employees are required to record their use of sick, vacation and personal time used.
+Exempt Employees are required to record their non-work hours only.

-A time sheet must be completed by all Tower employees.
-It is your responsibility to sign your time sheet to certify the accuracy of all time recorded.
-Any errors in your timesheet should be reported immediately to your manager..
-Time sheets must be completed and submitted to Tower on a timely basis.
+Time cards must be completed and submitted by the deadlines published on the Tower Foundation Payroll Schedule.
 Altering, falsifying, and tampering with time records, or recording time on another employee's time record are prohibited and subject to disciplinary action, up to and including termination of employment.

 Employees are paid twice a month for work performed the preceding pay period.
 Work performed from the first through the fifteenth is paid on the twenty-sixth of the month and work performed from the sixteenth through the end of the month is paid on the tenth of the following month.
 Dates may be adjusted if the pay date falls on a weekend or holiday.
 Employees should check the pay date calendar issued each year.